Stars (Simply Red song): Critical reception

 Pan-European magazine Music & Media found that it has numerous allusions, including references to Mick Hucknall's own road to fame and to the stars in the European flag.
 They added, "This soulful pop song confirms the position of the red-headed singer at the top, close to the galactic stars."
 In a retrospective review, Pop Rescue stated that Hucknall "hits those notes with perfection in the chorus, resulting in a wonderfully warm and catchy track."
 Karla Peterson from The Press-Courier declared it as "swooning" and "one of the most open-hearted love songs Hucknall has ever written."
 In 2014, Luke Turner from The Quietus remarked that the song itself "holds up wonderfully", adding that "there's not a huge amount going on, but that's what makes it work: piano, terrific drums, layers of vocals, and a load of bonus hints of chorus snuck in amongst the verses."
 Richard Paton from Toledo Blade complimented it as a "soulful groove".
 Johnny Dee from Smash Hits said it is "superb".

 Chart performance

 "Stars" became a top-10 hit in Denmark, Italy, Luxembourg and the United Kingdom, where the single peaked at number eight during its third week on the UK Singles Chart.
 It entered the top 20 in Austria, Belgium, Germany, Ireland, the Netherlands and Switzerland, as well as the top 30 in France and the top 40 in Sweden.
 On the Eurochart Hot 100, "Stars" peaked at number 19 on 18 January 1991.
-Outside Europe, the single reached number eight in Zimbabwe, number 17 in Canada, number 29 in Australia, number 32 in New Zealand and number 44 on the US Billboard Hot 100.
+Outside Europe, the single reached number two in Israel, number eight in Zimbabwe, number 17 in Canada, number 29 in Australia, number 32 in New Zealand and number 44 on the US Billboard Hot 100.
 In 2013, the song charted in Japan, where it peaked at number 49 on the Japan Hot 100.
 "Stars" received a platinum record in the United Kingdom, with sales and streams of over 600,000 units.